acook/config/README.markdown

 Recommended
 -----------

-- **rails_helpers** : https://gist.github.com/702727 - My `.bash_profile` tries to load this when it starts, remove that line if you don't need this.
 - **homebrew** : http://mxcl.github.com/homebrew - Easily compile and install applications from source.
 Everything in the **Prequisite** and **Recommended** lists can be easily obtained with brew, even brew itself, sort of.
 (OSX Only)
 - **git-flow** : https://github.com/nvie/gitflow - This gives git a basic workflow and automates various tasks.
 - **ack** : http://betterthangrep.com - Grep replacement.